 - Audible stimming may include – repetitive speech, humming or other sounds made with the mouth

 Terms Used to Describe Autism Spectrum Disorders

 For diagnostic purposes, various terms have been used to describe the different levels of autism spectrum disorders.
+These terms include:

 Low-Functioning Autism – Limited or no ability to communicate verbally.
 Extreme repetitive behaviors, acting-out and/or self-destructive behavior frequently occurs when the individual becomes stressed.